-What are the right questions for a buyer to ask when considering purchasing a rural piece of land?
+What are the right questions for a buyer to ask when considering purchasing a piece of rural land for sale?
 It all depends on the objectives the buyer has in mind when making their purchase.

 - How is the property accessed?
 (Road frontage, deeded easement, etc..)